Biking With Your Dog

 - Whoa (slow down)

 The next step is to ride the bicycle for short distances in a quiet, low-traffic area.
-Start slowly, and be sure to monitor your dog’s well-being.
+Start slowly, and monitor your dog’s well-being.
 When you are confident your dog is ready and comfortable, you can start taking longer rides.

 Remember: your dog may not necessarily stop running when tired.
 Many dogs, especially working dogs, continue to run past the point of exhaustion.
 All dogs are meant to roam and do not usually sprint for long periods.
-Maintain a pace slow enough that the dog is only cantering, rather than galloping full out alongside the bike.
+Maintain a pace slow enough that your dog is only cantering, rather than galloping alongside the bike.

-Provide lots of breaks for water and rest and watch the dog for the following signs of exhaustion or heat exhaustion:
+Provide lots of breaks for water and rest and watch your dog for signs of exhaustion or heat exhaustion:

 - Panting heavily, with the tongue fully extended